LouisSko/realtime-cv-assembly-assistant/README.md

    This script processes a video file or a camera stream using a specified model It can be run from the command line and accepts the following optional arguments:

-   1. `--model_path`: Path to the model file.
-Default is '../models/yolov8s_best.onnx'.
+   1. `--model_name`: Name of the model as .onnx file.
+It should be available in the models directory.
+Default is 'yolov8s_best.onnx'.

    2. `--video_source`: Path to the video file to be processed.
 Default is '../videos/IMG_4594.MOV'.